brentru/WipperSnapper_Display/README.md

 # WipperSnapper_Display

-Test project for adding display functionality to WipperSnapper
+A project for adding display functionality to WipperSnapper firmware.